plewis/plewis.github.io/phylogenetics/paup.md

 * The third charset should be named atpB and include sites 3284 through 4811 This block should be placed after the assumptions block.
 Look at the [description of the sets block](/nexus/#sets-block) and try to do this part on your own.

-After saving the file in nano, start paup specifying the data file name on the command line:
+After saving the file in nano, start PAUP*, specifying the data file name on the command line:

     paup angio35.nex